 Stop Losing Conditioned Air

 Every building has small gaps and penetration points around the envelope that leak valuable air.
-These natural points come from the construction process and are most often found in areas like attics, basements, and exterior walls, and around objects such as windows, doors, electrical outlets, light fixtures, and pipes.
-Over time the continual leakage of conditioned/heated air can affect energy bills and indoor air quality.
+These natural points arise from the construction process and are most often found in attics, basements, and exterior walls, as well as around windows, doors, electrical outlets, light fixtures, and pipes.
+Over time, the continual leakage of conditioned or heated air can affect energy bills and indoor air quality.

 Leaving these air leaks untouched is like leaving your windows open on a hot summer day while the AC is running.
 It’s not a good idea.
 That’s why air sealing is the ideal solution.